bitrot7/Intrigue2/core/src/com/mk/intrigue/README.md

 Goo--Bad Question, no they are not an object that is only meant to be seen should not be operated on by a sound system.

-Hopefull looking at this code gives you good ideas of your own.
+Hopefully looking at this code gives you good ideas of your own.